 I'm personally not a big St. Patrick's Day celebrator as standing outside in potentially cold weather with a bunch of drunk people is so not my thing (wow, I'm making myself sound fun today, huh?), but I'm totally game for some green drinks and adding a little green to my outfit.

-Another secret is that Chris and I each had one of these drinks and I put the remainder in the fridge.
-It’s just waiting for me to add a dash more tequila or two and re-blend it with some ice.
-Happy St. Patrick’s Day to us.
+Another secret is that Chris and I each had one of these honeydew margaritas and then I put the remainder in the fridge.
+It's just sitting in there waiting for me to add a dash more tequila or two and re-blend it with some ice.
+Happy St. Patrick's Day to us.

 - 2 cups chopped honeydew

 - 6 oz. tequila

 - 4 oz.
 Ginger Simple Syrup (recipe below)

 - Sliced lime for garnish